Institutes, Centers and Initiatives

 Office of Nursing Research and Scholarship

 The Office of Nursing Research and Scholarship provides support services for faculty and students engaged in research activities.
-Director Richard J. Fehring, Ph.D., RN employs research assistants and an administrative assistant.
+Interim Associate Dean for Research Marilyn Frenn, PhD, RN, employs research assistants and an administrative assistant.
 A variety of software applications is available in the office for both quantitative and qualitative data analysis.
-Support for development and use of Teleforms™ is also available.
 Other services include assistance with locating funding sources, proposal development, proposal critique and proposal submission.
 In addition, assistance with data management and support for ongoing research activities are available.

 Wisconsin Center for Nursing